 Composer by default uses packagist as a unique source of packages and Drupal is available under “packages.drupal.org/8”.
 If we have some custom module, profile or theme in another place like GitHub, Bitbucket, your own packagist account or any other private repository we are going to have to add them as a custom repository.

 Composer lets you define settings for repositories, such as the type of a repository For more information read this documentation.

-You can create custom commands, which are very useful for things like providing an alias for very common commands, or running multiple commands with a single command, or aggregating commands before or after execute.
+You can create custom commands, which are very useful for things like providing an alias for very common commands or running multiple commands with a single command, or aggregating commands before or after execution.
 You can find more documentation here.

-In config you can add tokens for a private repo, or change the default behavior of Composer, most of them are really useful to avoid having to add parameters when you execute any Composer command.
+In the config you can add tokens for a private repo, or change the default behaviour of Composer, most of them are really useful to avoid having to add parameters when you execute any Composer command.
 The official documentation of this section can be found here.